szilvia-csernus/rabbit_sanctuary/README.md

 ![thank-you-modal-dark-mode](assets/images/readme-images/thank-you-modal-dark-mode.jpeg)
 <br><br>

 **Favicons** are also responsive to light / dark mode preferences.
-I drew the light mode icon myself, but used [RealFaviconGenerator](https://realfavicongenerator.net/svg-favicon/) to transform it into dark mode sensitive favicons.
+I drew the light mode icon myself but used [RealFaviconGenerator](https://realfavicongenerator.net/svg-favicon/) to transform it into a dark-mode-sensitive favicon.
 <br><br>

 ![favicon-light-mode](assets/images/readme-images/favicon-light-mode.svg)